jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 Corollary: It follows that every body that moves in a curve is continuously deviating from the line along which it would continue to move of itself, and this is through the force of an external cause (Prop.
 14 Part 2).

-## PROPOSITION 16 Every body that moves in a circle (e.g., a stone in a sling) is continuously determined to continue in motion at a tangent to that circle.
+## Proposition 16 Every body that moves in a circle (e.g., a stone in a sling) is continuously determined to continue in motion at a tangent to that circle.

 Proof: A body that moves in a circle is continuously prevented by an external force from continuing to move in a straight line (Cor. previous Prop.).
 If this force ceases, the body will of itself proceed to move in a straight line (Prop.
 1 5).